Inclusive streets: breaking down the barriers

 John is an urban realm design advisor to several UK local authorities, a new member of the Cambridgeshire Quality Panel, and one of the London Mayor’s Design Advocates.

 Lesley was elected to the Liberton/Gilmerton ward in Edinburgh at the local elections in May 2017.
 She was subsequently elected Convener of the Transport and Environment Committee and Chair of Transport for Edinburgh in June 2017.

 Lesley is also appointed to the City of Edinburgh Council Policy and Sustainability Committee and the Shadow Joint Committee for Collaborative Road Services.
 She is involved in many community organisations, and is a board member for Energy for Edinburgh, Transform Scotland and Transport for Edinburgh Ltd.

 Keith is a Royal Navy Veteran based in Perth and a graduate of Heriot Watt University.

 He was invalided out of the forces in 1973 after an accident that left him disabled and a paraplegic wheelchair user.

-He is respected for his professional expertise in the field of accessibility and design of Inclusive Environments, and he is the General Manager of Wheelchairs for Ukraine.
+He is respected for his professional expertise in the field of accessibility and design of Inclusive Environments, acting as Roads Infrastructure and Active Travel Workstream Lead for MACS, and he is the General Manager of Disability Beyond Borders.